DataCloud-project/DEF-PIPE-DSL/README.md

 We recommend using release 2021-12 of the [Eclipse Installer](https://www.eclipse.org/downloads/packages/release/2021-12/r).
 During the installation, select the bundle [Eclipse Modeling Tools](https://www.eclipse.org/downloads/packages/release/2021-12/r/eclipse-modeling-tools) as this contains the [Eclipse Modeling Framework (EMF)](https://www.eclipse.org/modeling/emf/) package that is used to define DSL.

+## Model Serialization (GRAMMAR)

+The grammar of the DSL is located at https://github.com/DataCloud-project/DEF-PIPE-DSL/blob/master/Grammar/DSL-Grammar.txt

 ## Loading the EMF project in Eclipse

 The EMF project is a modeling framework and code generation facility for building tools and other applications based on a structured data model.
 In this project the core metamodel is technically represented as an ECore model, which is organised into several smaller packages.
 Each of these packages reflects a specific aspect of our DSL.
 The DSL is developed using [EMF version 2.28](https://download.eclipse.org/modeling/emf/emf/builds/release/2.28/index.html) which comes installed with recommended 2021-12 release of the Eclipse Modeling Tools bundle.
 Other versions are not guaranteed to work correctly.